cujojs/rest/README.md

 Copyright
 ---------

+Copyright 2012-2013 the original author or authors

-Rest.js is made available under the MIT license.
+rest.js is made available under the MIT license.
 See LICENSE.txt for details.

-Copyright (c) 2012-2013 VMware, Inc. All Rights Reserved.

-VMware, Inc.
-3401 Hillview Avenue
-Palo Alto, CA 94304

 Change Log
 ----------

 .next
+- moving from the 's2js' to the 'cujojs' organization
 - Dropping Node 0.6 support
 - Interceptor configuration chaining
 - wire.js factory